autra/mapproxy/doc/install.rst

 On a Debian or Ubuntu system, you need to install the following packages::

-  sudo apt-get install python-pil python-yaml python-proj
+  sudo apt-get install python-pil python-yaml python-pyproj

 To get all optional packages::